gridsome/gridsome.org/docs/how-it-works.md

 ## Gridsome build

-The `gridsome build` prepares a project for **production**.
-This means it generates HTML files that are optimized and ready to be hosted and deployed on any FTP or static web host.
+The `gridsome build` command prepares a project for **production**.
+This means it generates HTML files that are optimized and ready to be hosted and deployed to any FTP or static web host.

 ![Gridsome build](./images/gridsome-build.gif)